panva/node-oidc-provider/docs/README.md

-_**recommendation**_: Although a general advise to use a `helmet` (e.g. for [express](https://www.npmjs.com/package/helmet), [koa](https://www.npmjs.com/package/koa-helmet)) it is especially advised for your interaction views routes if Web Message Response Mode is enabled in your deployment.
+_**recommendation**_: Although a general advice to use a `helmet` (e.g. for [express](https://www.npmjs.com/package/helmet), [koa](https://www.npmjs.com/package/koa-helmet)) it is especially advised for your interaction views routes if Web Message Response Mode is enabled in your deployment.
 You will have to experiment with removal of the Cross-Origin-Embedder-Policy and Cross-Origin-Opener-Policy headers at various endpoints throughout the authorization request end-user journey to finalize this feature.

 _**default value**_: